+Our faculty are global experts, and many are working internationally to build capacity for the preservation of cultural heritage in underserved regions of the world.
+We are routinely asked to assist with course development from China to Brazil, Latvia, the United Kingdom, and Abu Dhabi.
 Global engagement is a focus of our program, and a key strategic priority for the University of Delaware.
 Local, national, and international preservation and research initiatives are increasingly interconnected through globalization and technological developments that facilitate idea exchange.
 This commitment to implementation and support for global partnerships in collections care is evident in the international travel projects in which students and alumni are actively engaged and which they share with the public through publications, exhibits, and social media.
+Examples include:

-• Created, developed, and implemented the Iraqi Institute for the Conservation of Antiquities and Heritage (IICAH) in Erbil, Iraq in collaboration with Winterthur Museum, the Walters Museum, University of Pennsylvania, University of Arizona, the Getty Conservation Institute, US State Department, Kurdistan Regional Government, the United States Embassy in Iraq, and the Iraqi State Board of Antiquities, among others.
-Our department in partnership with the UD Institute for Global Studies and Winterthur has helped lead the Iraqi Cultural Heritage Program training 232 Iraqi cultural sector professionals since 2008.
+- Creating, developing, and implementing the Iraqi Institute for the Conservation of Antiquities and Heritage (IICAH) in Erbil, Iraq in collaboration with Winterthur Museum, the Walters Museum, University of Pennsylvania, University of Arizona, the Getty Conservation Institute, US State Department, Kurdistan Regional Government, the United States Embassy in Iraq, and the Iraqi State Board of Antiquities, among others.
+Our department, in partnership with the UD Institute for Global Studies and Winterthur, has helped lead the Iraqi Cultural Heritage Program in training 232 Iraqi cultural sector professionals since 2008.
 As part of this project, faculty and students have been instrumental in the development of curricula for a two-year training program in collections preservation and traveled to Erbil for its delivery.
 They are also active in the acquisition of books for the establishment of a central library at the Center.
 Our students assist with IICAH course development, preparing bibliographies and other didactic materials for use in the classroom.

 Art conservation students are encouraged to study abroad and have completed summer work projects and third-year internships in Turkey, Poland, Australia, Canada, Israel, Great Britain, Greece, the Netherlands, Spain, Denmark, Poland, and China.
 Qualified international applicants are mentored to pursue graduate degrees, and WUDPAC and PSP have accepted students from Costa Rica, Japan, Mexico, Taiwan, Russia, Uruguay, Portugal, Sri Lanka, Denmark, and Vietnam.
 Finally, visiting scholars from Bhutan, Bolivia, China, Croatia, and Ecuador have taken part in our graduate courses, providing unique perspectives that inspire our students with their viewpoints and skills, while gaining access to professional training and career development not otherwise available in their home countries; a scholar from Egypt joined us for the photographic materials block in January 2015.